ub-cavas/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 Change properties of how and if entities are shown in RViz from the panel on the left of the window.
 Hide that panel by clicking on the little triangle pointing to the left.
-When that panel is hidden, the output in RViz should look like this where the car is shown as a white outline:
+When that panel is hidden, the output in RViz should look like this where the car is shown as a semi-transparent grey model when running a preset simulation, or a white outline in the custom simulation case:

+@image html images/avp-rviz-init-api.png "Initial view, preset simulation" width=50%
-@image html images/avp-uninitialized.png "Initial view, not localized" width=50%
+@image html images/avp-uninitialized.png "Initial view, not localized, custom simulation" width=50%

-## Initializing the localization {#avpdemo-simulation-init-localization}
+## Initializing the localization (applies only if using a custom simulation) {#avpdemo-simulation-init-localization}

 In the LGSVL simulation, the vehicle is spawned at a particular location of the map that is different from the origin.
 The NDT localizer used in the Autoware.Auto stack currently requires an